SciBorgs/SciGuides/projects/Java101.md

 Before we start learning Java functions, we have some vocabulary to go over.

-In Java, what we've thus far been calling a function is actually called a method (for reasons that will be explained later).
+In Java, what we've thus far been calling a function is actually called a method.
 For now, we will use the terms interchangeably.
-At some point, we will flesh out the differences between functions and methods, but not right now.
+In [Java102](/projects/Java102), we will flesh out the differences between functions and methods.

 Okay, let's get started!
 Here's a simplified version of the basic syntax for functions/methods in Java (later on we'll learn about situations where this doesn't apply):
 ```java